-- 1. Period .....
-3 years from April 1, 2022 to March 31, 2025 - Goal.......
-(1) The percentage of female workers in management positions shall be 3.0% or higher, to exceed the industry average.
-(2) The annual paid leave utilization rate shall be 70% or higher.
+- 1. Period 3 years from April 1, 2022 to March 31, 2025 - (2) The annual paid leave utilization rate shall be 70% or higher.

 Diversity & Inclusion

 Aiming to grow into a diversity-oriented company

 In addition to diversity in terms of classifications such as age, nationality, gender, and disabilities, we respect diversity in "perspectives and thoughts" coming from values and experiences that may be difficult to see, and are creating a groupwide structure and culture that transforms diversity into our strength.